Welcome to our Relocation Series!

 Looking for better opportunities?
 Want to make a big life change?
 Finally found the dream destination you want to move to?

 Our Relocation Series consists of the most popular destination choices for expatriates to relocate to.
-We will include all the details on what you need to know on each country and factors to determine if it would be the perfect fit for you!
+We will include all the details you need to know on each country and factors to determine if it would be the perfect fit for you!

 Let us make your life easier for this next big step you are taking.

 The language most widely spoken in China is Mandarin.
 In Shanghai, residents also have their own dialect called Wu Chinese.
 English is not widely spoken or understood in this area.